 - All departments and units of the Facility

-- Any member of a volunteer group allowed to help you while you are receiving services from the Facility
+- Any member of a volunteer group or student allowed to help you while you are receiving services from the Facility

 - All employees, staff, agents and other Facility personnel

 - All entities, sites and locations within this Facility’s system will follow the terms of this Notice.
 They also may share health information with each other for treatment, payment, and healthcare operations purposes.

 We understand that health information about you and your health is personal and we are committed to protecting your health information.
 We create a record of care and services you receive at this Facility.
 We need this record to provide you with quality care and to comply with certain legal requirements.
 This notice applies to all the records of your care generated by the Facility, whether made by hospital personnel or your personal doctor.
 Your personal doctor may have different policies or privacy notices regarding the doctor’s use and disclosure of your health information created in the doctor’s office or clinic.

 This Notice will tell you about the ways in which the Facility may use and disclose health information about you.
 We also describe your rights and certain obligations we have regarding the use and disclosure of health information.